 - To find out when to drink your wine, please select an appellation and a vintage.

 - Marked by the heat-wave, the wines are powerful, rich and complex, with aromas of dried fruit (figs, raisins, etc.) and a very silky texture.
-They are ageing very slowly and we recommend that you hold on to them: time must play its role in refining these wines with their flamboyant richness.
+They are ageing very slowly and we recommend that you hold on to them (for the most part, it is premier and grand crus that remain): time must play its role in refining these wines with their flamboyant richness.
 If you decide, all the same, to open them (some appellations are incomparable with cheese), you will need to air them before tasting.

 - A chaotic season, saved by a very pleasant month of September, ended up producing very nice grapes, after sorting, and quite ripe, too.
 The wines are fine and charming.
 The green aromas which appeared after bottling have now been largely integrated: ageing has played its role.
 Today, they are ready to drink.